TBD54566975/developer.tbd.website/site/docs/ssi/well-known-did.md

 ✅ Origin matches the resource it was requested from

-✅ Credential's signature against key material in the resolved DID document's `assertionMethod` section
+✅ Credential's signature against key material in the resolved DID Document's `assertionMethod` section

 Upon a successful verification, the entity can trust that Alice controls both the DID as well as the origin, `https://example.com`.